 The 2019 smartphones are coming up with more power and speed packed up in a more compact device.
-There are so many processors in the market today that it becomes challenging for the buyer to decide which smartphone will be the best according to the requirements.
+There are so many processors today that it becomes challenging for the buyer to decide which smartphone will be the best according to the requirements.
 Processors play a significant role in the performance of a smartphone.

 While Snapdragon 660 and Exynos 7904 still sport a 64 bit – 14nm CPU architecture, Snapdragon 675 wins this race by a considerable margin on paper as it uses a 64 bit – 11nm CPU architecture.
 When the fabrication process is smaller, it can fit more transistors, and thus, we can experience better and more efficient performance.

-We can see two different types of cores in Exynos 7904 processor: Cortex-A73/-A53 CPUs.
+We can see two different types of cores in the Exynos 7904 processor: Cortex-A73/-A53 CPUs.
 Samsung has started using octa-core CPUs, which give a much-optimised performance.
-Cortex CPUs are not generally seen in Samsung processors, but Samsung has decided to implement these in their newer processors by getting rid of the old Moongoose CPU cores.
+Cortex CPUs are not generally seen on Samsung processors, but Samsung has decided to implement these in their newer processors by getting rid of the old Moongoose CPU cores.

-On the other hand, Snapdragon processors also use octa-core CPUs, but instead of Cortex, they use Qualcomm CPU cores.
+On the other hand, Snapdragon processors also use octa-core CPUs, but instead of Cortex, they use Qualcomm Kryo CPU cores.
 Snapdragon 660 uses Qualcomm Kryo 260, and Snapdragon 675 uses Qualcomm Kryo 460, which is a much-advanced version of the previous one.
 Qualcomm cores are considered to be more optimised and better-performing CPUs than Cortex.
 Snapdragon 675 again wins the competition because of its more efficient and fast CPU.

 Also read: Snapdragon 710 vs 675 vs 636